 Skills, Agents, and Private Marketplaces: Scaling Team Capabilities

 Your senior engineer wrote a brilliant PR review workflow.
+It catches secrets before they hit production, enforces conventional commits, validates test coverage.
 It lives in their personal Claude Code skills folder.
-One week when they're on holiday, the team loses it.

-Or worse: you've encoded ten security best practices in your .claude/CLAUDE.md (solid work from Post 2).
-But it only helps developers in that repo.
-When the team spins up a new microservice, they restart from zero.
-Each team reinvents the wheel.
+Same problem, one level up: you've encoded ten security best practices in your .claude/CLAUDE.md (solid work from Post 2), but it only helps developers in that repo.
+Spin up a new microservice and the team restarts from zero.
+Every time.

 This is Part 4 of 5 in The Claude Code Enterprise Stack series.

-- Agents (this post): "Here's a specialist for this domain" (isolated context with role-specific tools)
+- Agents (this post): "Here's a specialist for this domain" — isolated context, role-specific tools

-- MCP Servers (this post): "Here's how to connect to external systems" (Model Context Protocol plumbing)
+- MCP Servers (this post): "Here's how to connect external systems" — Model Context Protocol plumbing

 Skills: Encoded Team Workflows